- A five-day intensive lab — focused on screenwriting, the creative process, and the business of film — to take place in March 2020

 - Successful candidates are required to include the words “Developed with support from TIFF Writers’ Studio” on subsequent drafts of the screenplay they workshop at the Writers’ Studio Lab.

-- Successful candidates may be required to acknowledge TIFF Writers’ Studio on the credits of a completed feature film that has been workshopped at the Lab.
+- Successful candidates will be required to acknowledge TIFF Writers’ Studio on the credits of a completed feature film that has been workshopped at the Lab.

 Applicants are required to submit the following supporting documents: